-Reporter Deborah Shaar joined the news team at KMUW in September 2014.
-She spent more than a dozen years working in news at both public and commercial radio and television stations in Ohio, West Virginia, and Detroit, Michigan.
-Before relocating to Wichita, Deborah taught news and broadcasting classes at Tarrant County College in the Dallas-Fort Worth, Texas, area.
+Award-winning news reporter Deborah Shaar covers Sedgwick County, and produces short and in-depth stories about government, education, health, politics, arts and community topics.
+She joined the KMUW News team in 2014.
+Before that, Deborah spent more than a dozen years working in newsrooms at both public and commercial radio and television stations in Ohio, West Virginia and Michigan.
+She also taught news and broadcasting classes at a Texas college.

-She began her on-air career as a news reporter and anchor at several small market TV stations in southeast Ohio and West Virginia.
+Deborah began her on-air career as a news reporter and anchor at several small market TV stations in southeast Ohio and West Virginia.
 She fine-tuned her writing and producing skills while working on a highly rated three-hour morning news show at the Fox TV affiliate in Detroit, Michigan.
-From there, she put her on-air, writing and producing skills to good use: training and developing broadcast news students at Ohio University.
-As managing editor of the WOUB radio and television newsroom, Deborah served in a crucial role as supervisor of the student-staffed nightly television newscast.
-Many of her student anchors, reporters and producers earned prestigious national, state and regional awards—and still work in the news business today.
-She continued her on-air work as a fill-in anchor for a statewide TV news network in Ohio.

 Deborah earned Bachelor and Master of Science degrees in journalism from Ohio University.
 Her master’s thesis is a historical narrative about the transformation of journalism training at the University of Leipzig, Germany, as a result of Germany’s reunification.